Our Profession

 This led to the launch in 2019 of the dual qualification of Chartered Secretary and Chartered Governance Professional (CS/CGP), and the launch in 2020 of an updated qualifying programme – the Chartered Governance Qualifying Programme (CGQP).
 The CGQP, together with the continuous professional development (CPD) services provided by HKCGI, provide focused elements relating to governance, board dynamics and risk management in the training of members.
 All HKCGI members have successfully transitioned to the new designation and are eligible for the new post-nominals of FCG HKFCG for Fellows and ACG HKACG for Associates.
 Going forward, students who successfully complete the CGQP will attain the dual qualification as well.

-This repositioning exercise culminated in the adoption of the HKCGI's current name, in 20 July 2021, in line with the recognition of the governance roles and responsibilities performed by its members, and the global convergence towards the importance of governance.
+This repositioning exercise culminated on 20 July 2021 in the adoption of HKCGI’s current name, and the launch on 20 January 2022 of the new logo, tagline and brand identity, as well as the redesigned Institute website.
+These enhancements reflect the governance roles and responsibilities performed by HKCGI’s members, and recognise the global convergence concerning the importance of governance.

 Scroll To Top